 - Food – Includes the cost of a meal plan and/or an estimate of the costs of food prepared at home

 - Estimated transportation and parking costs

-- Estimated costs for books and supplies
+- Estimated costs for books, course materials, supplies, and equipment

 - Purchase or rental of a computer